Strobesstrobes

 What is a network security misconfiguration?

 It is a setting or architectural choice that weakens a network without being a software bug, such as default credentials, an unsigned SMB share, or a flat network with no segmentation.
-The device works as configured, but that configuration creates risk, which is why scanners that only check patches often miss it.
+The device works as configured, but that configuration creates risk, which is why scanners that only check patches often miss it entirely.

 What are the most common network misconfigurations?